 And that’s only how Quaderno can help with US Sales Tax.
-When it comes to VAT, GST, and other sales taxes around the world, or your own income tax, or simply everyday billing and accounting — Quaderno jumps through all the hoops for you and presents your business data in a way that’s easy to understand.
+When it comes to EU VAT, GST, and others around the world, or simply everyday billing and accounting — Quaderno jumps through all the hoops for you and presents your business data in a way that’s easy to understand.
 Sign up for a free trial and see how Quaderno can give hours back to your week.

 * At Quaderno we love providing helpful information and best practices about taxes, but we are not certified tax advisors.
 For further help, or if you are ever in doubt, please consult a professional tax advisor or accountant.